 I have worked in a number of technical roles, beginning at the turn of the millennium in one of Ireland's first major e-business consultancies.

-I now have over fifteen years' experience as a systems administrator.
+I now have nearly twenty years' experience as a systems administrator.

 In the past I was also director of my own small project management consultancy, which focused on data and systems solutions and internet technologies.

-I've been involved in a number of roles over the years, including running a referendum campaign and serving as a staff member in two general election headquarters.
+I've been involved in a number of roles and organisations over the years, including running a pro-EU referendum campaign in 2002 and serving as a director of the European Movement for five years, with one year as its Secretary.